VashuJain2024/Portfolio/README.md

 # Customization

 <h4>HTML (index.html)</h4>

-About Me: Edit the <section id="about"> to include your personal information, education, and a brief introduction about yourself.
+About Me: Edit the <section id="about"> to include your personal information, education, and a brief introduction about yourself.<br>
 Projects: Populate the <section id="projects"> with details about your projects.
-You can add new project entries by copying the existing <div class="project"> structure.
+You can add new project entries by copying the existing <div class="project"> structure.<br>
-Skills: Update the <section id="skills"> with your skills and expertise.
+Skills: Update the <section id="skills"> with your skills and expertise.<br>
-Contact: Modify the <section id="contact"> to include your contact information.
+Contact: Modify the <section id="contact"> to include your contact information.<br>

 <h4>CSS (css/style.css)</h4>

 Feel free to customize the CSS styles in style.css to match your desired visual appearance.
 You can change colors, fonts, margins, and other design elements.